Regional University Network – European University

 Co-funded by the Erasmus+ Programme of the European Union, the Regional University Network – European University (RUN-EU) aims to create a truly unique interuniversity campus and challenge virtual and physical higher education international mobility.

-Established upon a co-envisioned long-term strategy focused on sustainability, excellence and European values, RUN-EU includes eight like-minded higher education institutions that reflect all regions of Europe.
+Established upon a co-envisioned long-term strategy focused on sustainability, excellence and European values, RUN-EU includes seven like-minded higher education institutions that reflect all regions of Europe.

 This alliance is committed to transform higher education in Europe by:

 - fostering excellence and innovation in higher education

 - delivering future and advanced skills programmes

 - improving national and international competitiveness of associated regions

 - striving to secure a sustainable economic, social, cultural and environmental progress

 - and addressing big societal challenges, becoming a true engine of regional development.

 To realise this vision, in the next three years, RUN-EU will work on: